rapid7/r7insight_node/README.md

 A connection to the host does not guarantee that your logs are transmitting successfully.
 If you have a bad token, there is no feedback from the server to indicate this.
-The only way to confirm that your token is working is to check the live tail in the Insight Platform.
+The only way to confirm that your token is working is to check the live tail in InsightOps.
 I will investigate this further to see if there’s some other means with which a token can be tested for validity.

 ## Using as a Winston ‘Transport’